Fred Whitfield (rodeo cowboy): Rodeo career

 In conjunction with the 2002 Winter Olympics in Salt Lake City, Utah, a three-day Olympic Command Performance Rodeo was hosted to showcase Western culture.
 Both the United States and Canada brought five competitors in each event.
 The winners would receive both prize money and medals.
 Whitfield was one of the United States representatives.

-In 2004, he was elected to the ProRodeo Hall of Fame.
+In 2004, he was inducted into the ProRodeo Hall of Fame.

 Whitfield won his eighth world championship in 2005 in tie-down roping.

 Whitfield won the Calgary Stampede in 2007.
 After suffering an injury during the 2007 season, Whitfield missed making the NFR for the first time in his career.
 He did not qualify for the NFR in 2009 and 2011.

-A young black Texas, Cory Solomon, joined the PRCA as a calf roper in 2009.
+A young black Texas cowboy, Cory Solomon, joined the PRCA as a tie-down roper in 2009.
 Whitfield soon became Solomon's mentor.

 In 2011, Whitfield won the year-end tie-down roping championship for the semi-professional Cowboys Professional Rodeo Association (CPRA).

 As of 2013, Whitfield had earned more prize money in calf roping than any previous competitor.
 In July 2012, his combined earnings surpassed $3 million.

 Whitfield began cutting down on his touring schedule, preferring to spend more time at home, where he trains other athletes.
 Through June 2015, he had competed in only 25 rodeos, winning about $10,000.
-Although he wasn't high in the PRCA standings, his reputation was enough to get him invited to some of the major non-PRCA rodeos, including the Calgary Stampede.
+Although he was not high in the PRCA standings, his reputation was enough to get him invited to some of the major non-PRCA rodeos, including the Calgary Stampede.
 There, he doubled his yearly earnings.

 In 2015, a group of elite cowboys including Whitfield, disenchanted with the PRCA, formed the Elite Rodeo Athletes (ERA).
 This for-profit organization was collectively owned by its competitors.
 They planned to compete against each other at several rodeos around the country, culminating in a world championship at the end of their season.
 The PRCA promptly changed their bylaws to ban cowboys with financial interest in any other rodeo association, beginning with the 2016 season.
 ERA members would be disqualified from all PRCA rodeos, including the NFR.
 ERA shareholders could still compete at non-PRCA-sanctioned rodeos.

 At the 2016 Calgary Stampede, Whitfield finished in second place, earning $25,000.

 After the ERA shut down after its only competitive season, Whitfield did not to return to PRCA competition, and instead competed primarily in the semi-professional Cowboys Professional Rodeo Association (CPRA).

 Whitfield was invited to compete at the 2019 Houston Livestock Show and Rodeo, which had once again become a PRCA rodeo after eight years of being unsanctioned.
 After his performances there, Whitfield officially retired from rodeo competition.